Market Analysis · Updated

 Consolidation Drivers

-1. Scale Economics: Technology platforms require volume for profitability
+1. Scale economics: Technology platforms require significant volume for profitability—Europace’s model only works at scale

-2. Cross-Selling: Insurance + mortgages synergies (Helvetia/MoneyPark model)
+2. Cross-selling synergies: Insurance + mortgages (Helvetia/MoneyPark model) and banking + brokerage (Monzo/Habito)

-3. Distribution: Banks acquiring broker networks (ING/Interhyp precedent)
+3. Distribution acquisition: Banks acquiring broker networks to bypass direct-to-consumer costs (ING/Interhyp precedent)

 PE Activity

-Private equity continues to see mortgage brokerage as an attractive sector:
+Private equity continues to view mortgage brokerage as an attractive sector, per BlackFin Capital Partners’ portfolio disclosures:

-• BlackFin Capital Partners: CAFPI acquisition (2021) demonstrates PE interest in national champions
+• BlackFin Capital Partners: CAFPI acquisition (2021) demonstrates PE appetite for national champions with fragmented competitors

-• Exit potential: Platform economics and recurring revenue streams attract financial sponsors
+• Exit potential: Platform economics and recurring transaction-based revenue streams attract financial sponsors seeking predictable cash flows

 8. Operating Economics